raspberrypilearning/image-id-coral/en/step_2.md

 If you want to retrain a model using [Teachable Machine](https://teachablemachine.withgoogle.com/){:target="_blank"} then move on to the next step.

-If you want to retrain a model on your computer, then move on to [Retrain a model with a script](3).
+If you want to retrain a model on your computer, then move on to [Retrain a model on your Raspberry Pi](3).

 --- /task ---